pwaring/dns-sync-zone/README.md

 This script assumes that you are using the 'Mythic Beasts nameservers only' template and that the SOA and NS records for the zone already exist.
-The script will not allow you to upload new SOA and NS records, nor will it removes any existing SOA and NS records.
+The script will not allow you to upload new SOA and NS records, nor will it remove any existing SOA and NS records.

 Only a subset of record types are supported at present because the author does